Mississippi State Bulldogs football statistical leaders: Total offense

 Total offense is the sum of passing and rushing statistics.
 It does not include receiving or returns.

 Total offense yards

 Touchdowns responsible for

 "Touchdowns responsible for" is the NCAA's official term for combined passing and rushing touchdowns.

 All-purpose yardage

 All-purpose yardage is the sum of all yards credited to a player who is in possession of the ball.
 It includes rushing, receiving, and all types of returns, but does not include passing.

 Defense

+Defensive stats are as shown below.